anniezh12/anniezh12.github.io/_posts/2018-12-22-setting_up_oracle_virtual_machine.markdown

 ![](https://imgur.com/JOW8Vph.png)

 step-17.
 A welcome page appeared showing installation process in progress.
 I took a while to complete installation.
-And I was now able to use my VB.
+Once done it prompted to restart the machine and I was now able to use my VB.

  ![ ](https://imgur.com/ielJogc.png)